magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Group
 """""

-There are 3 groups: admin, agent and client.
+| There are 3 groups: admin, agent and client.
 You can create more or edit any of these groups.
 Each group can have specific permissions.
 Check the menu Configuration->User Group.

+.. _user-id_group_agent:

+Group for agent users
+"""""""""""""""""""""

+| We did not write the description to this field.